langfuse/langfuse-docs/pages/docs/scores/evals.md

-# Model based evals in Langfuse
+# Model-based Evals in Langfuse

 Model-based evaluations are a powerful tool to automate the evaluation of production completions in Langfuse.